 Cornell offers a variety of counseling and support programs and services for students.
 These include:

-Professional mental health services (e.g. individual and group counseling, self-care workshops, drop-in consultation, and referral) offered by Cornell Health's Counseling and Psychological Services (CAPS) staff.
+Clinical mental health services (e.g. individual and group counseling, self-care workshops, drop-in consultation, and referral) provided by Counseling and Psychological Services (CAPS) staff, in person, and by telehealth.

 Phone: 607.255.5155